stanleyyong/DataEngineerInterview/Gridlock.md

 If we impose a non-negative constraint, and each transaction has to be executed individually, which transactions can be executed?

 ### Question 3
 Netting is the concept of allowing multiple transactions to happen at once such that their effects can cancel out.
+Netting works as long as: incoming money + current balance > outgoing money

 Consider the following netting problem: